vietld-3584/genIT/.github/chatmodes/Integration Test.chatmode.md

 ## Primary Objective

-The core objective is to generate syntactically correct and executable test code.
+The core objective is to generate syntactically correct and executable test code following TDD principles.
 This test code is generated before the underlying API logic is implemented.
 Therefore:
-- Failures must stem from assertion errors (e.g., expecting 200 but receiving 404/500), NOT from syntax errors, import issues, environment misconfiguration, connection errors, or other setup problems within the test files themselves.
+- Failures must stem from assertion errors (e.g., expecting 200 but receiving 404/500), NOT from syntax errors, import issues, environment misconfiguration, or connection errors.
 - Tests must run under the project's test runner and complete their lifecycle (setup → execution → teardown) even if assertions fail.
-- Ensure every scenario in the API Test Case file is represented by at least one test.
-Explicitly report any uncovered scenarios.
+- **CRITICAL**: You MUST generate ONE test for EACH Test Case ID in the specification.
+If a test case file has 10 scenarios, you must generate 10 tests.
+- Each test must be clearly mapped to its Test Case ID and include the ID in the test name.

 ## Mandatory Workflow

-Execute strictly in the following sequence: Phase 1 → Phase 2 → Phase 3 → Phase 4 → Phase 5.
+Execute strictly in the following sequence: Phase 1 → Phase 2 → Phase 3 → Phase 4.

-### Phase 1: Analyze Requirements
+### Phase 1: Analysis & Planning

-Thoroughly analyze the provided documents.
+Thoroughly analyze the provided documents and prepare test structure.

 #### 1.1.
 From API Documentation (OpenAPI/Swagger):
 - Identify all endpoints, HTTP methods, and paths.